DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/protocols/intro-to-disinfection-and-sterilization.md

 4. **Monitoring**:
    - Use appropriate chemical indicators
    - Include a Type 5 integrator in each load
-   - Verify time, temperature, and pressure reached
+   - Verify and document cycle parameters (time, temperature, and pressure reached)
-   - Document cycle parameters

 5. **Post-sterilization**:
    - Allow proper cooling time